-B.3.3.
+B.3.2.
 ORSA PROCESS

-The ORSA process is a key component of the Risk Management System that aims at assessing the adequacy of the solvency position and the risk profile on a current and forward-looking basis.
+The ORSA process is a key component of the risk management system that aims at assessing the adequacy of the solvency position and the risk profile on a current and forward-looking basis.

-The ORSA process documents and properly assesses the main risks the Company is or may be exposed in light of its Strategic Plan.
+The ORSA process documents and properly assesses the main risks the Company is or may be exposed in light of its strategic plan.
 It includes the assessment of the risks within scope of the SCR calculation, but also of the other risks not included in the SCR calculation.
-In terms of risk assessment techniques, both quantitative and qualitative assessments are performed, including stress tests and sensitivity analysis.
-Adverse scenarios are defined together with key Risk Owners and the Board to assess the resilience of the Company solvency position to changed market conditions or specific internal or external risk factors over the business planning period.
+In terms of risk assessment techniques, both quantitative and qualitative assessments are performed, incl. stress tests and sensitivity analysis.
+Adverse scenarios are defined together with key Risk Owners and Board in order to assess the resilience of the Company solvency position to changed market conditions or specific internal or external risk factors over the business planning period.

-An ORSA Report is produced on an annual basis and split into 2 phases: In 4Q, the ORSA Preview Report is produced focusing mainly on forward-looking assessments in line with the business strategy and business planning.
-In 2Q of the consequent year, the ORSA Final Report is produced compiling the ORSA Preview with assessments of the current risk profile as at year-end and some more views on the risk profile and System of Governance.
+The ORSA report is produced on an annual basis and split in 2 phases: In 4Q, ORSA Preview Report is produced focusing mainly on forward looking assessments in line with business strategy and business planning.
+In 2Q of consequent year, ORSA Final Report is produced compiling ORSA Preview with assessments of the current risk profile as of year-end and some more views on risk profile and system of governance.

-In addition to the annual ORSA Report, non-regular ORSA Reports are produced if the risk profile changes significantly.
-Triggers for nonregular ORSA Reports are e.g. changed assumptions underlying SCR calculations, breaches of defined solvency limits, significant changes to the structure, amount or quality of Own Funds, significant changes in the business model and/or the legal environment.
+In addition to the annual ORSA reporting, non-regular ORSA reports can be produced if the risk profile changes significantly.
+Triggers for non-regular ORSA might be e.g. changed assumptions underlying SCR calculations, breaches of defined solvency limits, significant changes to the structure, amount or quality of Own Funds, significant changes in business model, legal environment.

-All the results are properly documented in the ORSA Report and discussed during meetings of the Company Risk Committee.
+All results are properly documented in the ORSA report and discussed during meetings of the Company Risk Committee.
 After discussion and approval by the Board, the report is submitted to the supervisory authority.
-Generally, the information included in the ORSA Report is sufficiently detailed to ensure that the relevant results can be used in the decision-making and business planning processes.
+Generally, the information included in the ORSA report is sufficiently detailed to ensure that the relevant results can be used in the decision-making and business planning processes.

-The results of the ORSA Process at Company level are also reported to the parent company as an input to the Generali Group ORSA Process.
-For this reason, the Company follows the principles set in the Risk Management Policy and additional operating proce dures.
-These are issued by Generali Head Office to assure the consistency of the ORSA Process across the Generali Group companies.
+The results of the ORSA process at the Company level are also reported to the parent Company as an input to the ORSA process of Generali Group.
+For this reason the Company follows the principles set in the Risk Management Policy and additional operating procedures.
+These are issued by the Generali Head office to assure the consistency of the ORSA process across the companies of Generali Group.